 This course provides an understanding of the place and value of education in society, of the hegemonic processes that embed educational discourse, and of the institutional processes in which education is located.
-Through ethnographies of different social and cultural contexts and comparative analyses, students will understand the intersections of categories contributing to the reproduction of inequality in education, the state and civil society interventions in education, as well as the transformative aspects of education, and the role of agency and resistance in the educational process.

-- 1. The Idea of Education:
+Through reading ethnographies of education in different social and cultural contexts and comparative analyses, students will understand the intersections of categories contributing to the reproduction of inequality in education, state and civil society interventions in education, as well as the transformative aspects of education, and the role of agency and resistance in educational processes.

-- a) What is a 'Good' Education?
+Unit-1.
+The Idea of Education:

-- b) Basic Education
+- (a) What is a 'Good' Education?

-- c) Democracy and Education
+- (b) Basic Education

-- d) Education and Liberation
+- (c) Democracy and Education

-- e) Education in contemporary times
+- (d) Education and Liberation

-- 2. Education and Society:
+- (e) Education in contemporary times

-- a) Socialization and Education
+Unit-2.
+Education and Society:

-- b) Cultural and Social Reproduction
+- (a) Socialization and Education

-- c) Hegemony and Domination
+- (b) Cultural and Social Reproduction

-- c) Agency, Resistance and Relative Autonomy
+- (c) Hegemony and Domination

-- 3. Schooling practices:
+- (c) Agency, Resistance and Relative Autonomy

-- a) An Autobiographical Approach
+Unit-3.
+Schooling practices:

-- b) School Culture
+- (a) An Autobiographical Approach

-- c) Curriculum and Classroom Practices
+- (b) School Culture

-- d) Counter-School Culture
+- (c) Curriculum and Classroom Practices

-- 4. The State, Education and Equality:
+- (d) Counter-School Culture

-- a) Education and Social Stratification
+Unit-4.
+The State, Education and Equality:

-- b) Privatisation of Education
+- (a) Education and Social Stratification

-- c) Right to Education
+- (b) Privatisation of Education

-- d) Aspects of Higher Education
+- (c) Right to Education

-(The final list of readings will be distributed by the course instructor in the first week of the semester)
+- (d) Aspects of Higher Education